ruby0x1/cassowary-hx/README.md

 While the port is complete in a sense,
 I have moved on to a new port and implementation and don't consider this port ideal.

+---

+- Cassowary.js is licensed as Apache 2.0